 Left brain vs. right brain

 The popular notions about "left brain" and "right brain" qualities are generalizations that are not well supported by evidence.
 Still, there are some important differences between these areas.
-The left brain contains regions involved in speech and language (Broca's area and Wernicke's area), and is also associated with mathematical calculation and fact retrieval, Holland said.
+The left brain contains regions involved in speech and language (called the Broca's area and Wernicke's area, respectively) and is also associated with mathematical calculation and fact retrieval, Holland said.
 The right brain plays a role in visual and auditory processing, spatial skills and artistic ability — more instinctive or creative things, Holland said — though these functions involve both hemispheres.
 "Everyone uses both halves all the time," he said.

 Like other major science efforts such as the Human Genome Project, although it's expensive, it's usually worth the investment, Holland said.
 Scientists hope the increased understanding will lead to new ways to treat, cure and prevent brain disorders.

-The project contains members from several government agencies, including the National Institutes of Health (NIH), National Science Foundation (NSF), and Defense Advanced Research Projects Agency (DARPA), as well as private research organizations, including the Allen Institute for Brain Science in Seattle, Washington, and the Howard Hughes Medical Institute in Chevy Chase, Maryland.
+The project contains members from several government agencies, including the National Institutes of Health (NIH), the National Science Foundation (NSF) and the Defense Advanced Research Projects Agency (DARPA), as well as private research organizations, including the Allen Institute for Brain Science and the Howard Hughes Medical Institute in Chevy Chase, Maryland.